AHRQ Publishing and Communications Guidelines

 |Version Description Document||Deployment||Microsoft® Word|

-The contractor will provide system documentation to the Agency of all proposed hardware, software, security, backup/recovery, and other IT infrastructure and components and solutions needed to support a project.
+The contractor will provide system documentation to the Agency for all proposed hardware, software, security, backup/recovery, and other IT infrastructure and components and solutions needed to support a project.
 The documentation is to be delivered to the Federal project officer for review and approval for each release.
-This documentation will be provided according to the content standards specified by AHRQ and will be maintained in the Agency's Rational ClearCase Repository as a unique project library created and maintained by the AHRQ CM Manager.
 All documentation will be baselined with each system release.
 In addition, the source code for each production release will be delivered and stored in the same project library as the documentation artifacts.
 The contractor will be required to update these baselined artifacts for each production release of the system.
 Sample documents and templates for the required documentation artifacts are available as guidance to the contractor.
 The following documents as mentioned in Table 1, "Documentation Deliverables," are required by AHRQ.

 Project Initiation Document